How to make corrections to a VAT return

 How to file a replacement return

-- Select the VAT return of the tax period that you want to correct.
-For example, if your tax period is one month and you notice an error in the return for September 2020, select 30.09.2020 as the period.
+Select the VAT return of the tax period that you want to correct.
+For example, if your tax period is one month and you notice an error in the return for September 2022, click Open return at the period ending on 30 September 2022.

 - Click Correct.